w3c/wai-curricula/content/designer/forms-design.md

 * specify clear and consistent names for form elements across websites and applications
 * specify visual and non-visual instructions for:
   * required input fields
-  * changes in context before the component that originates such changes
+  * major changes in the content before the component that originates such changes
   * existing time limits in a form and how to adjust them, extend them, and turn them off
   * the current step and the total number of steps involved in a multi-step form
 * associate form elements that share the same purpose, such as those to provide an address, and communicate these groups visually and non-visually